 We are exposed to interest rate risks primarily through borrowings under our credit facility.
 Interest on our borrowings is based upon variable rates.
-We did not access our credit facility during the first half of fiscal 2010.
-The interest expense recognized in our statement of income for the first half of fiscal 2010 represents fees associated with the credit facility.
+We did not access our credit facility during the nine month period ended October 30, 2010.
+The interest expense recognized in our statement of income represents fees associated with the credit facility.